syncfusion-content/javascript-docs/js/ionic.md

 ### Initializing controller

-In app.js file, you can create separate controller for each control used in that project.
+In app.js file, you can create seperate controller for each control used in that project.
 Control properties declared inside the corresponding controller

 {% highlight javascript %}